 “Social media is the ultimate equalizer.
 It gives a voice and a platform to anyone willing to engage.” – Amy Jo Martin.

 As a social media marketer, it’s crucial you determine which platforms you’re going to share your content on.
 There’s not necessarily a right or wrong answer when it comes to which social channels your business should use — it’s more about the needs of your target audience and where they tend to spend their time.

-For example, if you are going for that target audience of leisurewear-loving millennial, you may want to focus the majority of your social media efforts on Instagram — this is because millennials cover the largest portion of users on the platform.
+For example, suppose you are going for that target audience of leisurewear-loving millennials.
+In that case, you may want to focus most of your social media efforts on Instagram because millennials cover the largest portion of users on the platform.